French • German • Italian • Japanese • Spanish

 The outlook and salary for careers with multilingual skills vary; however, the growth for jobs such as interpreters and translators is expected to grow 29 percent through 2024, while postsecondary foreign language and literature teachers is expected to grow 4 percent, according to the U.S. Department of Labor.
 In May 2016, the median annual wage for interpreters and translators was $46,120 and $63,500 for postsecondary foreign language teachers.

-Read more about the courses in our World Languages program:
+Read more about the required courses in our World Languages program:

 Time to completion: 2 years